 Affordable Warmth and Safety scheme

-Grants of £5,000 – £16,000 are available for project delivery between 1 September 2025 and 31 January 2026.
+The projects are expected to be delivered between 1 September 2025 and 31 January 2026.

-Applicants are typically organisations such as warm spaces, food banks, youth clubs, charities supporting refugees, charities supporting families, and digital inclusion charities.
+Applicants were typically organisations such as warm spaces, food banks, youth clubs, charities supporting refugees, charities supporting families, and digital inclusion charities.
+To be eligible, they needed to be legally incorporated organisations, operating within the NGN license area, and have experience of providing support to vulnerable households.

 Impact of the funding